artesaos/seotools/README.md

 use Artesaos\SEOTools\Facades\JsonLdMulti;

-JsonLdMulti::newJsonLd(); // create a new JsonLd group JsonLdMulti::select($index); // choose the JsonLd group that will be edited by the methods below JsonLdMulti::addValue($key, $value); // value can be string or array JsonLdMulti::setType($type); // type of twitter card tag
+JsonLdMulti::newJsonLd(); // create a new JsonLd group JsonLdMulti::isEmpty(); // check if the current JsonLd group is empty JsonLdMulti::select($index); // choose the JsonLd group that will be edited by the methods below JsonLdMulti::addValue($key, $value); // value can be string or array JsonLdMulti::setType($type); // type of twitter card tag